 SQL CUBE

-Summary: in this tutorial, you will learn how to use the SQL CUBE to generate subtotals for the output of a query.
+Summary: in this tutorial, you’ll learn how to use the SQL CUDE to generate all possible combinations of groupings for specified columns.

 SELECT